 Do You Need to Grease CV Axles?

+How To Grease A CV Axle.
 Yea, you’re to grease CV axles to maintain the performance of the suspension system and the vehicle’s differential system.
+Learn how to grease a CV axle the right way with our step-by-step guide.
+We cover the tools you’ll need, the right type of grease, and common mistakes to avoid.

 In fact, clinking sounds emanate once the axle isn’t lubricated.
 If the lubrication isn’t done on time, you could find CV joints splatter on brakes, wheels, shock absorbers, and so on.